 5. Pothos or Devil’s eye (Epipremnum species)

 These plants are commonly used in almost every hose as an indoor plant.
 Being easy to handle and nice greeny appearance makes this plant a good choice as an indoor plant.
 But people who have cats should not keep this plant in their houses.
-This plants contain insoluble calcium oxalate in their leaves and is partially poisonous to cats.
+These plants contain insoluble calcium oxalate in their leaves and are partially poisonous to cats.

 Treatment: Milk can helps in overcoming the symptoms.
 But if conditions get worsens then seeking a vet is a must.

 Dracaena (Dracaena marginata) commonly known as Tricolour or Rainbow plant is a popular house plant.
 The leaves are stripped cream white between green and rose red margins therefore known as Tricolour.

 The leaves of this plant contain saponin.
 Although have minor poisoning risk in case of situation worsen consult a vet.

 Symptoms: Chewing of the leaves may cause vomiting, drooling, lethargy, diarrhea, losing appetite, and dilating the pupil.